dszopa2004/Mainframe-Assembler-Wiki/ASSIST-Errors.md

 This is because the total number of bytes in the input buffer only adds up to 52.

-To fix this, uninitialized storage must be added to the end of the input buffer.
+To fix this, uninitialized storage must be added to the end of the input buffer to make the input buffer add up to 80 bytes.
 Here is the final result:
 ```
 RECORD   DS    0H       INPUT BUFFER
 LABEL1   DS    ZL8